How to Propagate Monstera Deliciosa

 My prop has no node but rooted.
 Yay!

-I see this a LOT on house plant Facebook pages.
+I see this a LOT on houseplant Facebook pages.

 Monstera petioles (the bit that connects the leaf to the stem) CAN produce roots.
 They can stay alive for a good few weeks.